 In order to help meet this demand, we built the Slocan City Suites, 12 units of safe, affordable housing in the heart of the Village of Slocan.
 For more information please see our Slocan Housing project page.

-Now we want to make sure both projects are running well and that our organization is healthy and robust so that we may consider other seniors’ housing opportunities in the future.
+Now that both projects are running well and our organization is healthy and robust so we are considering other housing opportunities in the future.
 At our most recent AGM the membership voted to expand our mandate to include serving others with housing needs in our community.

-Since Rita Moir our President at the time of building The Slocan City Suites wrote this letter, we are proud to say we have completed the build of 3 quadraplexes in Slocan, with 12 units of purposefully built seniors’ housing…and 15 wonderful senior tenants live there.
+Since Rita Moir our President at the time of building The Slocan City Suites wrote this letter, we are have completed the build of 3 quadraplexes in Slocan, with 12 units of purposefully built seniors’ housing.

 January 28, 2019